stampit-org/stamp/README.md

 The `npm test` will execute [Jest](https://github.com/facebook/jest) tests, and then [JSHint](https://github.com/jshint/jshint).

-The `jest --watch` will watch file changes and execute tests as needed.
+The `npm test -- --watch` will watch file changes and execute tests as needed.